Preventative measures and early diagnosis can help reduce the risk of children developing diabetes.

 - They could suffer from fatigue.

-Importantly, people with diabetes may only have a few of these symptoms, or none at all.
+Importantly, diabetics may only have a few of these symptoms or none at all.
 But if you are concerned, see your healthcare practitioner.

 Try these low-carb breakfast ideas to give your family members better control of their glucose.